Rangi42/polishedcrystal/README.md

    * Change Game Corner prizes (Goldenrod sells Clefary for 800 coins)
    * Rematch Elite Four
    * Add trees for Sitrus Berry (Gold Berry) and Lum Berry (MiracleBerry)
+   * Promote the Wise Trio from Sages to Elders
+   * The foreign Rocket Grunt in Cerulean City uses the RBY Rocket sprite

 ## To do: